yomura/objspacecdn/readme.txt

 <strong>Why, when my URLs changed to the CDN, are they all broken images?</strong>

 Make sure your CDN URL is working.
-If you have Cloudflare or something proxy-ish in front of your domain, you may need to edit DNS directly and point your CDN alias to DreamSpeed.
+If you have Cloudflare or something proxy-ish in front of your domain, you may need to edit DNS directly and point your CDN alias to ObjSpaceCDN.

 <strong>I have a post and the links still are local, even though the images are on CDN.
 What gives?</strong>